The Founder Dating Playbook – Here’s the Process I Used to Find My Co-Founder

 • Areas of Responsibility Exercise: “I found this exercise to be so useful.
 There are a lot of areas that neither of you have experience in, so adding the dimension of who has high passion for it can be really helpful,” says Lin.
 Here’s how it works: Rank yourself in the areas below (both as an individual contributor and as a leader) on a scale of 1-10.
 Then rate your passion in each of the areas on a scale of none to high (e.g. “I'm an 8 in sales, but hate it now”).
 Cluster AORs based on rank and discuss how they could be assigned to individuals.
 (E.g. John is a 10 in product, so he gets that AOR).
 Break ties using the passion rating.
 (E.g. Nick is a 7 in sales with medium passion and Gloria is a 7 in Sales with high passion, so Gloria will take on sales).
 Do these clusters align with everyone’s expectations, skills, and desires?
 Do we all agree on the areas of responsibility for the CEO, CTO, and COO?

 Part II.
-Structure and Funding
+Corporate Structure and Funding

 “The bigger points of division in this section have typically been around fundraising, exits, and equity, all of the stuff that can turn into boardroom battles,” says Lin.
-“My goal is always to at least talk about governance and logistics at a high-level.
+“My goal is always to at least talk about and logistics at a high-level.
 Most co-founders aren’t lawyers and haven't thought through the nuts and bolts of corporate structure.
 You don’t have to have perfect answers here, but make sure you think about it proactively and discuss it intentionally — too often it’s something that evolves haphazardly, which is a recipe for hurt feelings later on.”

 Highlighted questions with Gloria’s commentary: